Health and Safety Information for Sex Workers - HE1506

 You may be prosecuted and fined up to $2,000 in a court of law if you do not comply with the Act.

-Operators of businesses of prostitution are also required to adopt and promote safer sex practices, including display of information.
+Sex work venues and brothels are also required to adopt and promote safer sex practices, including display of information.

 Further Information

-If you would like more information on sexual health issues contact:
+If you would like more information on sexual health issues, contact:

-To find out more about the Prostitution Reform Act 2003 contact:
+To find out more about the Prostitution Reform Act 2003, contact: